not-na/cardgame/docs/protospec/packets/lobby/packet_lobby_change.rst

 This is the data sent by the server to the client: ::

    {
-      "userlist":["e2639d1f-a7b3-409f-87e4-595a85444d30", "e2639d1f-a7b3-409f-87e4-595a85444d30"],
-      "readylist":["e2639d1f-a7b3-409f-87e4-595a85444d30"],
-      "spectators":["e2639d1f-a7b3-409f-87e4-595a85444d30"],
+      "users":{
+         "e2639d1f-a7b3-409f-87e4-595a85444d30": {"ready": true, "role": 1},
+         "e70d98cd-a33b-41f2-9cb4-8c6e3aeadbb7": {"ready": false, "role": 2},
+         },
       "game":"doppelkopf",
-      "rules":{
+      "gamerules":{
                   "fuechse":true,
                   "feigheit":true,
                   "armut":false,
                },
    }

-``userlist`` is a list containing the :term:`UUID`\ s of the users in the :term:`lobby`\ .
+``userlist`` is a dictionary mapping the :term:`UUID`\ s of players to their metadata.

-``readylist`` is a list containing the UUIDs of the users that signalised their readiness to begin the game.

-``spectators`` is a list containing the UUIDs of the users that wont play but only watch.
+This metadata currently contains the ``ready`` and ``role`` keys.
+All players must have their ``ready`` flag set to true to begin the game. ``role`` determines what the player can do.
+If the ``role`` is ``-1``\ , the player should be removed.

 ``game`` is the name of the game that will be played.

 ``rules`` are the rules by which the game will be played.
+Note that only updated rules will be sent.

 .. note::
    All the parameters are optional.
-However, they should be all sent upon joining for the client knows what information to show.
+However, they should be all sent upon joining so the client knows what information to show.

 .. note::
-   The keywords for the different ``rules`` will change depending on the ``game``.
+   The keywords for the different ``gamerule``\ s will change depending on the ``game``.
 Also, multiple of the games being of german origin, many rules will have german names.
-Note, that the umlauts and special characters are written as ae, oe, ue and ss, not as ä, ö, ü and ß.
+All gamerule names should be ASCII only for maximum compatibility.
+This does not however apply to the displayed translated names.